-Indications — We do not routinely use empiric antibiotics in patients with acute diarrhea.
-Despite their efficacy in reducing the duration of symptoms by several days [7,9,31-33], in most individuals with acute diarrhea, which is usually short-lived and caused by viruses, this benefit does not outweigh the drawbacks of potential side effects, promotion of bacterial resistance, eradication of normal flora (and increased susceptibility to C. difficile infection), and cost.
+Indications — We do not routinely use empiric antibiotics in adults with acute diarrhea.
+Despite their efficacy in reducing the duration of diarrheal symptoms in some settings [9,11,34-36], in most individuals with acute diarrhea, which is usually short-lived and caused by viruses, this benefit does not outweigh the drawbacks of potential side effects, promotion of bacterial resistance, eradication of normal flora (and increased risk of C. difficile infection), and cost.
 (See 'Efficacy' below.)

 However, for select patients with more symptomatic disease or with risk for more severe disease, empiric antibiotic treatment is appropriate, as symptom reduction may have a greater relative benefit in such patients (algorithm 1) .
 Specifically, we often use empiric antibiotics in the following circumstances: